 of eligibility; if they chose to do so, the date range will

-in Massachusetts.
-The applicant, or person leading the project/program, should have been engaged in the kind
+in Massachusetts and should have been engaged in the kind

 of activity for which funds are requested for at least one

 year.
 Anyone included in the list below may apply: